smilelesh35/smilelesh35/README.md

 🧳 About Me:
-I am a passionate **Fullstack Developer** in the making, currently diving deep into the world of **NodeJS**.
+I am a passionate **Fullstack Developer** in the making, currently diving deep into the world of **React and NodeJs**.
-I’ve been coding for about 3 months, and I’m loving the journey of building functional and aesthetic web applications.
+I’ve been coding for about 5 months, and I’m loving the journey of building functional and aesthetic web applications.

 ## Hi there 👋